DeForrest Brown Jr.

-DeForrest Brown, Jr. is a rhythmanalyst, media theorist and curator.
+DeForrest Brown, Jr. is a writer, music and media theorist, and curator.
 Brown releases music under his own name as well as by the moniker Speaker Music.
 Brown is a representative of the Make Techno Black Again campaign.
-His first book, Assembling a Black Counter Culture, is slated for publication with Primary Information in May 2021.
+His written work traverses "the links between the Black experience in industrialized labor systems and Black innovation in electronic music."
+It has appeared in Artforum, Triple Canopy, NPR, CTM Festival, Mixmag, among many others.